Available in Classic and VPC

 Public registry is a feature that allows anyone without permissions to download (pull) images from the registry.
 By default, the Container Registry of NAVER Cloud Platform allows only authorized users to download (pull) images.
 If necessary, you can enable public registry to allow anyone without permissions to download (pull) images.

-Even if the public registry is enabled, unauthorized users can't upload (push) images.
+Even when the public registry is enabled, unauthorized users cannot upload (push) images.

-5. In the Set configuration pop-up window, click the Activate/deactivate toggle button of the Public Registry field and set whether to use it, and then click the [OK] button.
+under Configuration. - In the Set configuration popup window, click the Enable/Disable toggle button of the Public registry field and set whether to use it, and then click [OK].

 Delete registry